mfkimbell/agricultural-monitoring-drone/README.md

 * `Java` Main logic for program
 * `JavaFX` Used for its reusable components to produce an interactive UI
 * `Github Issues` For team collaboration and Agile methodology
+* `Tello API` For connecting to the drone and allow for scripting of movments

 ## Objective
 The purpose of this project was to create an application that allows people in the agriculture industry to map out areas of land and allow for automated drones to survey the designated land.
 To do this, we created a UI that allows a user to map out and define areas, and then a drone associated with the application will go and survey the designated areas.